National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

 ### Create the `modeling-1` Code Workbook

 1. Follow the same steps as `manipulation-1`, except
 1. Rename it `modeling-1` and
 1. Choose the "r4-high-driver-memory" environment.
+1.  *Before* clicking "Update environment", add one additional packages:
+    1. Click "Customize Profile"
+    1. Search for "r-emmeans" and click the green plus button
+1. Click the blue "Update Environment" button.

+Note: when you customize an environment, it takes longer to build.
+And there's a chance the package versions don't resolve correctly.
+So don't add unnecessary packages.

 **Resources**